adunham95/dreamjournal/readme.md

 Coming Soon!

 ### Development
+The server hosts the whats in the public folder.
+For font end development work in the webclient folder.
+When you run the build process in the build folder it will compile the code into the main public folder for hosting.

+### Contribute
 Want to contribute?
 Great!

 To fix a bug or enhance an existing module, follow these steps: